Boston and Albany Railroad: Saxonville

-The Saxonville branch opened in 1846, running 3.87 miles (6.2 km) from Natick to Saxonville.
+The Saxonville Branch opened in 1846, running 3.87 miles (6.2 km) from Natick to Saxonville.
+It hase been converted into the Cochituate Rail Trail.

 Framingham

 The Framingham branch opened in 1849, running 2.06 miles (3.3 km) from Framingham to Framingham Centre.
 The Agricultural Branch Railroad was incorporated in 1847 and opened in 1855, continuing the branch to Northborough, and to Pratts Junction in 1866.
 It was leased by the B&W in 1853, but consolidated into the Boston, Clinton, Fitchburg and New Bedford Railroad in 1876 and leased to the Old Colony Railroad in 1879 after changing its name to the Boston, Clinton and Fitchburg Railroad in 1867.
 This company also used the Framingham branch as part of its main line.

 Milford

 In 1847, the 11.97 mile (19.3 km) Milford Branch, splitting at Framingham, opened.
 A connection was later made at Milford to the Milford and Woonsocket Railroad and Hopkinton Railway.

 Most of the right-of-way (except for the short active section in Framingham) has been converted to part of the Upper Charles Rail Trail.